Comentec/sap-build-ws-25/README.md

 This approach demonstrates enterprise-grade architecture patterns while remaining accessible to developers new to SAP BTP.

-## Why External Services First?

-This workshop adopts an **external-first approach** that mirrors real-world HR development:

-**Real-World Context**: Most HR projects extend existing SuccessFactors systems rather than starting from scratch.
-Beginning with external services immediately demonstrates SAP Build Code's integration strengths—often the primary reason for choosing SAP BTP.

-**Natural Learning Flow**: Starting with complex SuccessFactors metadata naturally leads to questions like "How do I simplify this for my use case?" and "How do I develop locally?"
-This creates authentic challenges that make mocking, projections, and local modeling feel necessary rather than academic.

-**Production Architecture**: This approach mirrors how enterprise HR applications actually work—external HR systems as the source of truth, with local extensions adding business value through a proper integration layer.

 ## Target Audience

 This workshop is designed for technical developers from SAP customer organizations who are: